Towards Efficient Federated Learning of Networked Mixture-of-Experts for Mobile Edge Computing

-Although RollGate and RanGate can reduce potential computational and communication costs, they suffer from strong assumptions that are inaccessible in a general case.
-To this end, we introduce FedGate, which is a more general training strategy for gating.
-Specifically, we use FedAvg to synchronize the parameters of gating networks in all clients in a MoE training setup introduced in Section \ref{sec:moe}, which ensures aligned routing behavior for each client without involving prior knowledge for gating design.
-We apply gradient normalization in FedGate during training to avoid the gradient exploding or vanishing.
-We also utilize client scheduling, which randomly selects $70\%$ of clients to join the training during each epoch to speed up the training process.
-FedGate shall be bounded by RanGate and global gating, utilizing all available data information.
-In general, FedGate is closer to global gating in terms of performance if it is well trained.
+To enable the gating network to capture both global information and local specialization, we use FedAvg to synchronize shallow layers of the Gate Network, while the deep decision layer remains in local training.
+We perform this personalized gating scheme (FedGate) for all clients in a MoE training setup introduced in Section \ref{sec:moe}, which aligns the shared feature while adapting to the local data distribution for specialized decision-making.
+In addition, we apply gradient normalization in FedGate during training to avoid the gradient exploding or vanishing. {FedGate shall be bounded by global gating, utilizing all available data information. }

-\textbf{Remark}: As an important module to balance expert selection and resource cost, various gating schemes may show personalized performance in different scenarios.
-We refer to FedGate as the general gating scheme if no prior knowledge is available.
-We shall explore more efficient gating strategies, e.g., via reinforcement learning \cite{kaelbling1996reinforcement}, in our future work.